Imperial Jewels of China Review

 When we arrived back, the crew were there to greet us and made us feel very welcome.
 After lunch the ship set sail for scenic cruising along the longest of the Three Gorges – Xiling Gorge.
 It was still raining and the gorges were very misty, so visibility was limited – however it was still amazing to see the scenery pass by.

 In the evening it was Captains Welcome Dinner – a sumptuous feast of Chinese food prepared by the 19 chefs onboard and designed by celebrity chef Martin Yan.
-Food on board the Viking Century Sky is of a very high standard and all meals delicious..
+Food on board the Viking Emerald is of a very high standard and all meals delicious.

-This morning the weather was not so misty but still a bit cloudy – our ship made its way along the Wu Gorge to dock at Wushan where we met the Viking Century Sun.
-We actually tied up next to her, and the process of docking next to the sister ship was very exciting.
+This morning the weather was not so misty but still a bit cloudy – our ship made its way along the Wu Gorge to dock at Wushan where we tied up next to another ship, and the process of docking next to the other ship was very exciting.
 We had to walk through the other ship to get to the dock!
 There we transferred to a smaller ship, themed in the style of a pagoda, and off we went up the Daning River to the Lesser Three Gorges.
 The mists lifted and the sun came out making this trip really special – we cruised for about 90 minutes upstream and the on-board guide was very informative.
-The river has yet to reach its full height, and along the river bank there are markers that show the full 175 metres position the waters will reach when the final stage of the dam project is completed in 2009.
-We passed many buildings and houses that will be submerged over the next few years.
 Highlight of this trip were the hanging coffins of the Ba people and the sheer majesty of the beautiful cliffs and lush green mountains.
-Once back on board for lunch we set sail into Qutang Gorge.
+Once back on board Viking Emerald for lunch we set sail into Qutang Gorge.
 This spectacular gorge is the smallest and narrowest of the Three Gorges.
 Whilst cruising the cruise director gave us commentary pointing out the various sights along the river.

 We arrived here at 10.30pm after the crew put on a really good crew show.
 The city is lit up at night with bright searchlights penetrating the night sky and all the buildings are bathed in brightly coloured lights – a real spectacle.